EV vs Hybrid vs Gas

 This calculator computes per-mile fuel costs for three drivetrains simultaneously.
 For the EV, we use the EPA efficiency rating in kWh/100 miles multiplied by your local electricity rate.
 For the hybrid and gas vehicles, we divide the gas price by each vehicle's MPG rating.
 CO2 emissions use the EPA standard of 8,887 grams per gallon of gasoline and 0.86 lbs of CO2 per kWh of grid electricity (the U.S. average).

 Hybrids occupy the middle ground between gas and electric.
-A typical hybrid achieves 45-60 MPG by combining a small gas engine with an electric motor and regenerative braking.
+A typical hybrid achieves 45 to 60 MPG by combining a small gas engine with an electric motor and regenerative braking.
 This nearly doubles the fuel efficiency of a standard gas car without requiring any charging infrastructure.
 However, hybrids still burn gasoline, so their fuel costs and emissions remain higher than a fully electric vehicle.

 - Purchase price: EVs have a higher MSRP but federal tax credits up to $7,500 can close the gap.
 Hybrids are typically priced between gas and EV models.